MS-m310/BS-Data-Analytics---SNHU-/General_Education/art_history_1/Unit_1-4/Touchstone.md

 ## **Religious Expression**

 The **Great Stupa of Sanchi** is one of the most important Buddhist monuments in India.
 Built under Emperor Ashoka, it serves as a sacred reliquary and a symbolic representation of the Buddhist universe.
 The structure is designed for circumambulation, allowing worshippers to walk around it as a meditative ritual.
-Importantly, the Buddha is not depicted in human form; instead, he is represented through symbols such as footprints and wheels, reflecting early Buddhist aniconic tradition and the belief in transcendence beyond physical form (Sophia Learning, s.f., Unit 4.1.3).
+Importantly, the Buddha is not depicted in human form; instead, he is represented through symbols such as footprints and wheels, reflecting early Buddhist aniconic tradition and the belief in transcendence beyond physical form (Sophia Learning, n.d., Unit 4.1.3).

 ---